lordmulder/LameXP/doc/Manual.md

 Install Instructions
 ====================

+This chapter explains how to install the LameXP software on your computer.
+If LameXP has already been installed on your computer, you may skip this chapter.

 Install the LameXP Software
 ---------------------------

-The LameXP software is provided in two different forms: a self-running **setup program** and a **ZIP package**.
+Distribution packages of the LameXP software is provided in two different flavours: a self-running **setup program** and a **ZIP package**.
 For regular users, using the *setup program* is highly recommended!

 ### Setup Program ###

-In order to start the installation process, simply double-click on the LameXP setup program, e.g. ``LameXP.yyyy-mm-dd.Release-Static.Build-xxxx.exe``.
+In order to start the installation process, simply double-click on the downloaded LameXP **setup program**, e.g. ``LameXP.yyyy-mm-dd.Release-Static.Build-xxxx.exe``.

 *Note:* Shortly after launching the setup program, an [UAC](http://en.wikipedia.org/wiki/User_Account_Control) (User Access Control) dialogue may appear.
 This is a standard Windows security feature, so don't worry!
 You have to choose "Yes", if you wish to continue the installation process.